istio/istio.io/content/blog/2019/mesh-federation/index.md

 constituent subsystems.
 {{< /quote >}}

-The proposed mesh federation facilitates division of a system into subsystems with different security and compliance requirements, and facilitates the boundary protection.
+The proposed mesh federation approach facilitates division of a system into subsystems with different security and compliance requirements, and facilitates the boundary protection.
 You put each subsystem into a separate Kubernetes cluster, preferably on a separate network.
 You install a dedicated Istio control plane into each cluster and connect the Istio meshes using ingress and egress gateways.